parsegon/math-css/README.md

 * Scalable, responsive design.
 MathCSS is built like a **c**hoo-**c**hoo-**s** train.
 * Special math symbols without looking up the unicode.

-**What isn't Math CSS made for?**
-* While an all-CSS solution is nice, there are limits.
-MathCSS will not be able to scale as easily.
-Stay tuned for added power with http://mathex.io (still in alpha), however.

 **Support soon to be added for**:
 * Multi-bounds